William Thomas Pecora: Life and career

-In 1957, Pecora was selected as Chief of the Branch of Geochemistry and Petrology within the United States Geological Survey.
+In 1957, Pecora was selected as Chief of the Branch of Geochemistry and Petrology.
 He established programs in geochronology, experimental petrology, and mineralogy.
-In 1961, he returned to research.
-He was named Chief Geologist in 1964 and a year later was appointed Director of the United States Geological Survey by President Lyndon B. Johnson.
-As Director, he pressed for programs that would be responsive to emerging national problems, such as investigations of gold resources and off-shore oil and gas exploration.
+In 1961, he returned to research in his former capacity.
+He was named Chief Geologist in 1964 and a year later was appointed Director of the Geological Survey by U.S. president Lyndon B. Johnson.
+As director, he pressed for programs that would be responsive to emerging national problems, such as investigations of gold resources and off-shore oil and gas exploration.
 He established the National Center of Earthquake Research in response to problems revealed by the 1964 Alaska earthquake.
-As Director, he advocated for the creation of a remote sensing satellite that would be used to gather information about the surface of the Earth, which became the Landsat program, the longest-running project for gathering images of Earth from space.
-Pecora was director of the USGS when the Astrogeology Research Program began in 1963.
+He also advocated for the creation of a remote sensing satellite that would be used to gather information about the surface of the Earth, which became the Landsat program, the longest-running project for gathering images of Earth from space.
+Pecora was USGS director when the Astrogeology Research Program began in 1963.

-Pecora also addressed the discovery of large oil reserves of oil and gas on the north coast of Alaska in 1968.
-Under his Direction, the U.S. Geological Survey made a careful study of the geologic aspects of the proposed pipeline route.
+Pecora also addressed the discovery of large reserves of oil and gas on the north coast of Alaska in 1968.
+Under his direction, the Geological Survey made a careful study of the geologic aspects of the proposed pipeline route.
 From 1947 to 1967 he was a member of the United States Civil Service Commission's Board of Examiners for Geology, concerned with the development and maintenance of standards in the selection of geologists for federal employment.
-He was an active member of the Survey's Pick and Hammer shows, which were presented annually to make fun of top Survey managers.
-In 1970, Pecora expressed his opposition to burying the Trans-Alaska Pipeline System, as it would be unsafe to place an underground pipeline in Arctic land He was appointed to serve as Undersecretary of the United States Department of Interior by President Richard Nixon on April 1, 1971.
+He was an active member of the Survey's Pick and Hammer shows, which were presented annually to make fun of top survey managers.
+In 1970, Pecora expressed his opposition to burying the Trans-Alaska Pipeline System, as it would be unsafe to place an underground pipeline in Arctic land He was appointed to serve as Under Secretary of the Interior in the Department of the Interior by president Richard Nixon on April 1, 1971.

-He died at age 59 on July 19, 1972 at George Washington University Hospital after having surgery for diverticulitis the previous month.
-A statement from President Nixon called him "a remarkable civil servant and an internationally respected figure in the scientific community".
+He died at age 59 on July 19, 1972, at George Washington University Hospital after having surgery for diverticulitis the previous month.
+A statement from president Nixon called him "a remarkable civil servant and an internationally respected figure in the scientific community".

 The mineral pecoraite was named for him, as was the Pecora Escarpment in Antarctica.